OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 The `F2PY Users Guide <http://cens.ioc.ee/projects/f2py2e/usersguide/index.html>`_ describes three ways to use F2PY to generate the Python-callable object.
-"The Quick Way" is to just run f2py on the FORTRAN file, which produces a shared object that containing a function (or functions) that can be called from Python.
+"The Quick Way" is to just run f2py on the FORTRAN file, which produces a shared object that contains a function (or functions) that can be called from Python.
 This works for the simplest case, but breaks down when F2PY doesn't know which function argumements are inputs and which are outputs.
 In "The Smart Way", the user specifies the input/output intent of each function in the signature file (extension .pyf).
 Finally, in the